The cabin is headquarters for NYSkiBlog. It’s a small, rustic camp, up high in a big woods in North River, NY.

 In 2004, we were considering adding a generator, but determined that in the long run, being on the grid would be cheaper, easier, quieter and much more environmentally responsible.
 We dug a 500-foot trench from the road and ran a cable capable of handling a 200 amp service, and a phone line.
 We added an electrical panel and ran two 15 amp circuits inside.
 Having real, adequate light for reading and writing our reports felt downright civilized.

 The carpentry was done by Mike Hill Construction of Schroon Lake, the excavation and septic was done by Ernie Clark of Igerna, and the well-drilling was done by Garry Wolfe of Wevertown.
 The newer building serves a variety of functions.
 From a site planning point of view it’s a utility head.
-We drilled a well, installed a septic large enough to handle a full time 3 bedroom house and connected the building to the 200 amp electrical panel.
+We drilled a well, installed a septic large enough to handle a year-round three-bedroom house and connected the building to the 200 amp electrical panel.
 When the time is right, we’ll disconnect the utilities, drag this building aside and start work on our bigger building.

-As far as the functionality of the new building — Zelda calls it the “spa.”
-It has a shower, with an on-demand tankless hot water heater, a toilet, a sink, a few cabinets and a small refrigerator.
-We leave it heated from Thanksgiving to Easter, set at about 50 degrees or so.
+The new building — Zelda calls it the “spa” — has a shower, with an on-demand tankless hot water heater, a toilet, a sink, a few cabinets and a small refrigerator.
+We leave it heated from Thanksgiving to Easter, set at about 50 degrees.
 It’s so small inside that it’s impossible to take a picture of the interior that actually shows the room.